Lima Memorial Health System Logo

 • Blood clotting studies

-If the provider suspects the infection is caused by meningococcus bacteria, other tests that may be done include:
+If your provider suspects the infection is caused by meningococcus bacteria, other tests that may be done include:

 • Lumbar puncture to get a sample of spinal fluid for culture